 About Handsling Bikes

-Handsling Bikes are high quality carbon bicycle frames and wheels.
-The frames are custom painted and then built up into bikes with customised specifications for their riders.
+Handsling Bikes are a manufacturer of high quality carbon bicycle frames and wheels.
+The frames are all custom painted and then built up into full bikes with customised specifications for every rider.
+No two bikes are the same.

 Handsling Bikes started life in 2014 when the race team, Handsling Racing, needed new frames.
 Rather than seek a new sponsor, Simon Whiten set out to use his contacts in the Far East to manufacture bespoke frames.
 The feedback from the team was really positive and then word started to get around; other riders started to ask if they could buy Handsling frames.
 So in 2015 it became a business.